SteCiu01/Power-BI-Visual-Templates/Variance Lines/README.md

 This template allows you to visualize multiple measures within a single chart and seamlessly switch between them.
 It also supports drill-up and drill-down interactions across the date hierarchy defined on the X-axis.

 The template can be used for time-based analyses, such as Year–Quarter–Month hierarchies.

+The template includes 2 visualizations options: variance area and variance bars, you can choose what best fits your needs.

 This makes it suitable for visualising the Actual vs. Target variance, for the selected metric.